singintime/vodit/README.md

 `Injectable` instances must respect the following contract:

-- a constructor containing a single key/value object as argument,
+- a constructor containing a single object as argument,
-- a static `inject` member with tokens for the constructor argument's keys.
+- a static `inject` object, mapping an injection token to each key of the constructor's argument.

 Nested dependencies are supported: an `Injectable` class can require instances of other injectable objects as dependencies.
 If those dependencies are yet not resolved, the injector resolves them